 The Balance values Delta SkyMiles at 1.54 cents each, so the bonus miles are worth about $616 when you use them for award flights.

 Overall, this is a pretty underwhelming offer for a high annual fee airline card.
-You can get the same number of bonus miles and nearly the same number of MQMs for a lower spend requirement with the Delta SkyMiles Platinum Credit Card, too.
+You can get the same number of bonus miles (40,000) and 5,000 MQMs for a lower spend requirement with the Delta SkyMiles Platinum Credit Card, too.

 Earning Points & Rewards